-In today’s competitive job market, your CV is more than just a document — it’s your first impression, your marketing tool, and your gateway to career opportunities.
-Recruiters often spend less than 7 seconds scanning a CV, which means you must capture their attention instantly.
+In today's competitive job market, your CV is more than just a document — it's your first impression, your marketing tool, and your gateway to career opportunities.
+Learn how to create a CV that captures attention instantly.

-1. Start With a Strong Personal Profile
+Start With a Strong Personal Profile

 Your personal profile (also called a summary) appears at the top of your CV.
+It should be:

 - Short (3–4 lines)